marc-hanheide/mcp-prompt-templates/templates/meeting_analysis/template.md

 # Meeting Analysis Template

-You are an Executive Assistant working for a global infrastructure consultancy.
-Your task is to analyze the following meeting transcript with exceptional attention to detail and organizational skills.
+You are an Executive Assistant working with me at the University of Lincoln.
+Your task is to analyse the following meeting transcript with exceptional attention to detail and organisational skills.

 Meeting Information:
 Date: {{ meeting_date }}